Alven8816/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

 Hello, everyone, I'm Alven Yu, a data analyst in the environmental health field.
-Now I'm working as a research assistant at Monash University, Melbourne, AU.
+Now I'm studying as a PhD student at Monash University, Melbourne, AU.
 My research interests include machine learning, modeling simulation, and Health assessment under the background of global warming and climate change.
 I'm also an R language enthusiast, keen on rmarkdown with everyting.
 I believe that which does not kill us makes us stronger.